 - Day 10: Grand Palace, temples and explore Bangkok nightlife

 Here are more details on the planning for the trip and the websites we used :

 I used to book everything at the last minute but now that I've been organizing trips for a while and that I travel with groups, a bit of planning and bookings in advance always help.

-For a 10 day itinerary in Thailand I would recommend to book at least accommodation and transport in advance so you don't worry about that.
+For a 10 day itinerary in Thailand, I would recommend booking at least accommodation and transport in advance so you don't worry about that.

-Not like you always have to plan everything in advance, but for hotels and airplane tickets in particular you often have best deals when you plan a few weeks before your trip.
+Not like you always have to plan everything in advance, but for hotels and airplane tickets, in particular, you often have the best deals when you plan a few weeks before your trip.